ecreeth/relationships/README.md

 # This package is not finished, it is still being developed.

-### To test this package while it is being used you must follow the following steps
+### To test this package while it is being testing you must follow the following steps

 - update the `"require-dev"` prop in your **composer.json** file with `"ecreeth/relationships": "dev-master"`